 California College of Arts and Crafts, Oakland,

-Northern California Art Therapy Assoc., S.F.,
+Northern California Art Therapy Assoc., S.F.

 California State University, Sacramento